neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 >
 > Two reports of the shootings of Jews and gypsies yield insight into the soldiers' mentality."

-When we arrived at a spot some 1.5 to 2 kilometers from the chosen place, the prisoners got out of the trucks and marched to the place.
+> When we arrived at a spot some 1.5 to 2 kilometers from the chosen place, the prisoners got out of the trucks and marched to the place.
+>

-While the trucks were being sent back at once, in order to give the civilian drivers the least possible grounds for suspicion, then I ordered the street blocked for reasons of security and secrecy.
+> While the trucks were being sent back at once, in order to give the civilian drivers the least possible grounds for suspicion, then I ordered the street blocked for reasons of security and secrecy.
+>

-The place of execution, the report states, was secured by one light machine gun and 12 woman, one, to prevent escape attempts by the prisoners, two, to guard against the possible attacks of Serbian gangs.
+> The place of execution, the report states, was secured by one light machine gun and 12 woman, one, to prevent escape attempts by the prisoners, two, to guard against the possible attacks of Serbian gangs.
+>

-"Digging the graves," the report says, "takes most of the time.
+> Digging the graves, takes most of the time.
+>

-The shooting itself goes quickly, 100 men in 40 minutes."
+> The shooting itself goes quickly, 100 men in 40 minutes.
+>

-"Luggage and valuables," the report says, "were collected earlier and transported in my truck for turning over to the NSV.
+> Luggage and valuables, were collected earlier and transported in my truck for turning over to the NSV.
+>

-Shooting Jews is simpler than shooting gypsies.
+> Shooting Jews is simpler than shooting gypsies.
+>

-One has to admit that the Jews die stoically, standing quietly, while the gypsies howl, scream and are in constant motion even when they're already standing in place to be shot.
+> One has to admit that the Jews die stoically, standing quietly, while the gypsies howl, scream and are in constant motion even when they're already standing in place to be shot.
+>

-Some even jumped into the grave before the salvo and played dead.
+> Some even jumped into the grave before the salvo and played dead.
+>

-Initially," he writes, "my soldiers were not impressed.
+> Initially, my soldiers were not impressed.
+>

-On the second day it was becoming apparent that some did not have the nerves required for carrying out extended shootings.
+> On the second day it was becoming apparent that some did not have the nerves required for carrying out extended shootings.
+>

-My personal impression is that one does not experience inhibitions during the shootings.
+> My personal impression is that one does not experience inhibitions during the shootings.
+>

-These first manifest themselves after several days, when one thinks about things quietly in the evening."
+> These first manifest themselves after several days, when one thinks about things quietly in the evening."
+>

-Signed, Walter Oberleutnant.
+> Signed, Walter Oberleutnant.

 This is actually a part that I find super interesting and I think I think about it more than even the position that the victims found themselves in.